-"Filorga - Optim-Eyes Intensive Revitalizing 3-in-1 Eye Contour Cream" has a good moisturizing formula.
+"Filorga - Optim-Eyes Intensive Revitalizing 3-in-1 Eye Contour Cream" is a well-rounded moisturizing product.
 To work well, any moisturizer needs to include a combination of water-binding and emollient ingredients.
 Filorga - Optim-Eyes Intensive Revitalizing 3-in-1 Eye Contour Cream ticks this box.
-Humectants in this product (alanine, aminobutyric acid, arginine, aspartic acid and glutamic acid) help to increase the water content in the upper layer of the skin.
-(These ingredients do so by "capturing" water molecules from the outside air or from within the deeper layers of the skin).
+Alanine, aminobutyric acid, arginine, aspartic acid and glutamic acid in this product (humectants) attract water molecules to the upper layer of the skin (the water comes from the outside air or from the deeper layers of the skin if the air is dry).
 Emollients in this formulation (palmitoyl tetrapeptide-7, palmitoyl tripeptide-1, arginine, caprylic/capric triglyceride and cyclopentasiloxane) help to reduce the moisture loss from the skin.
 They also soften the skin surface and relieve the feeling of dryness and tightness.

-This formulation includes some common irritants, including ingredients that do not provide a benefit for the skin.
+This moisturizer contains some common irritants, including those without a benefit for the skin.
 We assess the overall irritancy of this moisturizer to be high.
 For a detailed overview of all potential irritants: click here

 You can see the detailed formula review with the breakdown of all actives in the product and the full ingredient list with estimated concentrations in the tables below.